FMA-Net++: Motion- and Exposure-Aware Joint Video Super-Resolution and Deblurring: Conclusion

 \section{Conclusion}

 In this paper, we addressed the challenging problem of joint VSRDB under unknown and dynamically varying exposure conditions.
-To tackle this challenge, we introduced FMA-Net++, a novel framework built upon HRBP blocks that enables effective sequence-level temporal modeling with efficient parallel processing.
+To tackle this challenge, we introduced FMA-Net++, a novel framework built upon HRBA blocks that enables effective sequence-level temporal modeling with efficient parallel processing.
 Crucially, our proposed ETM layer injects per-frame exposure conditioning into the features.
-This allows our exposure-aware FGDF module to predict physically grounded degradation kernels that capture the coupled effects of motion and exposure.
-Extensive experiments on the proposed REDS-ME and REDS-RE benchmarks, as well as GoPro and real-world videos, demonstrate that FMA-Net++ achieves SOTA results, showcasing superior performance, efficiency, and robustness while generalizing effectively despite being trained solely on synthetic data.
+This allows our exposure-aware FGDF module to predict degradation kernels that capture the coupled effects of motion and exposure.
+Extensive experiments on the proposed REDS-ME and REDS-RE benchmarks, as well as GoPro and real-world videos, demonstrate that FMA-Net++ achieves state-of-the-art results, showcasing superior performance, efficiency, and robustness while generalizing effectively despite being trained on synthetic data.